 Promising data emerged at the end of a year that all but decimated Main Street in every town around the world: new business creation in the US is on the rise.
 Against all reason, why did the pandemic inspire an entrepreneurial awakening?
-It’s simple—when we cheer for the underdogs, they can win.
+It’s simple—they can win when we cheer for the underdogs.

 In past recessions, the number of new businesses created decreased.
 Yet, in the third quarter of 2020, amidst a pandemic that wreaked havoc on the global economy, new business formation in the US actually increased.
 In fact, it soared.
 In July 2020 alone, over 500K new businesses were created—nearly double the year prior.

 Why is this time different?
 Several theories have circulated to explain why the entrepreneurial spirit is peaking during a time that all but conspires to crush it.
 We’ll offer our own: resilient founders, forged by hardship, are pursuing opportunities brought about by a civilization that’s been pulled forward by nearly a decade.
 The pandemic demands that the future arrive sooner, and business owners, burdened as they are, are answering the call.

 Of course, most stories are more complicated beneath the surface.
 To understand how we arrived here, let’s join our protagonist, the intrepid entrepreneur, at the beginning of this arc.

 Entrepreneurship has never been more mainstream.
 Social feeds are awash with messages that prod onlookers to chase their dream.
 Hey, we can relate.
 But these picturesque highlight reels belie an uncomfortable truth: for years, entrepreneurship has declined.
 One unfortunate result of this has been massive conglomerates continuing to consolidate their immense power.
 In fact, it was these same giants that benefited the most from the recent crisis.